-MS is a chronic, relapsing‑remitting, inflammatory disease with multiple foci of demyelination disseminated over space and time throughout the CNS.
-It can lead to impaired cognitive capacity, disability and early death.
-Northern countries show a high frequency for MS with the highest prevalence in Canada of 0.3\%.\cite{Amankwah2017} Recent advances in pharmaceutical research for aggressive disease-modifying treatments lead to a surge in the development of novel drugs for MS over the last two decades.
-Currently, there are 18 disease-modifying therapies approved by Health Canada (mostly for the relapsing remitting form) while heaps of new compounds are being tested in clinical trials for clinical and MRI outcomes.
-The desired effect of drug therapy on cognitive preservation\cite{Falet2022} however is still conventionally assessed with questionnaires and neuro-psychological tests although a recent upswing of publications about MS using functional brain measures has been observed.\cite{Santinelli2021,Sorrentino2022,Kisler2020,Paolicelli2021,Mohseni2022}
+Recent advances in pharmaceutical research for aggressive disease-mo\-di\-fy\-ing treatments lead to a surge of novel drugs for MS over the last two decades.
+Currently, there are 18 disease-modifying therapies approved by Health Canada (relapsing remitting form), while heaps of new compounds are being tested in clinical trials for clinical and MRI outcomes.
+The desired effect of drug therapy on cognitive preservation \citep{Falet2022}, however, is still conventionally assessed with questionnaires and neuro-psychological tests, although a recent upswing of publications using functional brain measures in MS is observable \citep{Kisler2020,Paolicelli2021,Santinelli2021,SarriasArrabal2021,Mohseni2022,Sorrentino2022}.

-We adopted the statistical principles of our former brain states analysis method\cite{Janoos2011,Morocz2012,Janoos2013} and tested the new method on data taken from a prior EEG study about multiple sclerosis in healthy subjects and patients.\cite{Jouzizadeh2021} Our motivation to analyze such \emph{cross-sectional} cohort data was driven by the current lack of access to \emph{serial} EEG measures in MS patients.
-While our methods are primarily developed for the purpose of comparing serial EEG measures \emph{longitudinally} within the same individual we felt confident that the method's data modeling phase could also generate robust enough brain state maps from single-time-point data to meaningfully support a cross-sectional comparison of brain states features between two subject cohorts.
-We show here the successful tangential application of a brain states EEG analysis method that distinguishes healthy data from MS data.
+For this work we propose an extension for the concept of brain states analysis \citep{Janoos2011,Morocz2012,Janoos2013}.
+Instead of the statistical principles based on hidden Markov model (HMM) and functional MRI data we developed a novel method for brain states detection and analysis of EEG signals taken from a prior \emph{cross-sectional} EEG study about patients with multiple sclerosis and healthy subjects \citep{Jouzizadeh2021}.